 1. Through volunteering.

-2. Through your dog: walks, doggie parks, pet stores
+2. Through your dog: walks, doggie parks, pet stores.

-3. At the Apple Store
+3. At the Apple Store.

-4. At fundraising events.
+4. At fundraising events and parties.

 5. Through your married friends.

 7. On a blind date.
 (Ask people you know to set you up!)